 Who has been the best player in the biggest leagues?

 Who is on track to get an NCAA tournament bid?

-What have we learned about the conference hierarchy, and what is left for us to figure out?
+What is still left for us to figure out?

 We break it all down here.